|Sales & Marketing|

 |Discloses all important terms?||No|

-Square differs greatly in how it markets and sells its service in comparison to traditional credit card processors.
+Square differs greatly from traditional credit card processors in terms of how it markets and sells its service.
 Where most merchant account providers utilize poorly trained outside independent agents who are focused on setting high fees in exchange for big commissions, Square relies mostly on online marketing and partnerships with retailers and cell phone service providers, most notably partnering with Starbucks in 2012.
 Nearly all of Square’s customers sign up directly through the homepage of the company’s website or by purchasing a reader at a store with a mail-in rebate covering 100% of the cost.
 Square has also benefited from an enormous amount of online buzz and word-of-mouth promotion.

-Square markets its pricing with a straightforward and easy-to-understand message (covered later in this review); however, the company fails to mention anything about its fund holding and risk mitigation policies in its marketing materials and advertising placements.
+Square markets its pricing with a straightforward and easy-to-understand message (covered later in this review); however, the company fails to mention anything about its account cancellation and risk mitigation policies in its marketing materials and advertising placements.
 These policies have been reported to cause significant problems for many merchants, and some have even complained of large financial losses.
-Due to the importance of these policies, and the fact that Square allows merchants to run transactions that may trigger holds without any prior warning, many have complained of misleading marketing by the company.
-Hence, we have lowered Square’s grade in this section to a “C-” rating.
+Due to the importance of these policies, and the fact that Square allows merchants to run transactions that may trigger account cancellation without any prior warning, many merchants have complained of misleading marketing by the company.
+Hence, we have lowered Square’s grade in this section to a “A-” rating.

 Square Marketing Example